dferber90/webapp/WANT.md

 different environments in it, reading from BABEL_ENV or NODE_ENV.
 These need to be specified before building and then it should be fine.
 -> https://babeljs.io/docs/usage/babelrc/

+## ✓ files on server (copy static assets only once)

+Also, the server copies all files to get their urls using the `file-loader` or `url-loader` (not sure which is which).
+The client has already copied them, so we could simply use the urls.
+No need to copy twice.
+Add custom loaders for these types that return the url without actually copying the file.